ConSol/sakuli/docs/installation-client.md

 # Upgrade process

-Execute `%SAKULI_HOME%/../Uninstaller/uninstaller.jar` to remove the current installed version.
-This will only affect the files in `%SAKULI_HOME%`.
+Execute `__SAKULI_HOME__/../Uninstaller/uninstaller.jar` to remove the current installed version.
+This will only affect the files in `__SAKULI_HOME__`.
+The uninstaller removes all installed files, and resets the environment configuration.

 After that just install the new version.